anadabu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Contents ofthe directory

 1. 0-iam_betty
-\n A script that switches the current user to the user betty.
+A script that switches the current user to the user betty.

 2. 1-who_am_i
 A script that prints the effective username of the current user.